qiskit-community/qiskit-experiments/docs/tutorials/data_processor.rst

 through the subsequent nodes in the data processor.
 Correlation between computed values is also considered.

-Let's look at an example to see how to initialize an instance of ``DataProcessor`` and create the ``DataAction`` nodes that process the data.
+Let's look at an example to see how to initialize an instance of :class:`.DataProcessor` and create the :class:`.DataAction` nodes that process the data.

 Data types on IBM Quantum backends
 ----------------------------------